octoccoper/projJS/README.md

-# adding information to list
+# Task about adding information to list